Hiking the East Coast Trail Newfoundland

 Can you transport your luggage?

 Yes.
-Your luggage is moved by Jamie who does all of your transportation for the Great Canadian Trails.
+Your luggage is moved by Jamie, who will handle all of your transportation for the Great Canadian Trails.

 Can you do your laundry along the trail?